-- 3 Full Cycles (or 1 Full Cycle, if performed in parallel with the three half cycles)
+- 3 Full Cycles (or 1 Full Cycle, if performed in parallel with the three half-cycles)

-Most contract sterilizers already have one or more Process Challenge Devices (PCDs) that they have developed and they may evaluate multiple PCDs in your fractional cycle to determine which PCDs are more challenging to kill than an internal biological indicator (BI).
+Most contract sterilizers already have one or more Process Challenge Devices (PCDs) that they have developed, and they may evaluate multiple PCDs in your fractional cycle to determine which PCDs are more challenging to kill than an internal biological indicator (BI).
 In addition to the above “typical” PQ, you might also choose to validate partial loads and/or re-sterilization of product in the case of rework.

 In the ISO 11135 standard, #4 and #5 are referred to as the microbial performance qualification (MPQ), while #6 is referred to as the physical performance qualification (PPQ).
 For a successful MPQ, at least some of the PCDs must be non-sterile after a fractional cycle to demonstrate the ability to recover the BI challenge organism.
 After a half-cycle, however, all biological indicators should be sterile.

 Ethylene oxide sterilization is typically outsourced to a contract sterilizer due to the environmental and safety requirements of working with EO.
-Typically the contract sterilizer will provide a standard validation protocol for full validation that is compliant with ISO 11135-1.
+Usually, the contract sterilizer will provide a standard validation protocol for full validation that is compliant with ISO 11135-1.
 However, the ISO 11135-1 standard requires that manufacturers perform annual process reviews to evaluate the need for re-validation of the sterilization process.
 Assuming there have been no problems, and no changes to the product or process, then re-validation is not required at the end of the first year.
 However, companies are expected to re-validate the process after two years–even if there have been no changes.
 So why do some companies perform re-validation after three years or more?

 Longer Re-Validation Cycles

-In this case, the manufacturer may alternate annually between three, four or even five different product families that are using the same sterilization process.
+In this case, the manufacturer may alternate annually between three, four, or even five different product families that are using the same sterilization process.
 In this case, one of the product families is being re-validated each year or every two years, but the interval between validations for any one product family is longer.
 If the products are made of similar materials and using the same sterilization process, then this approach is valid.
-If you only have one product, then you need to re-validate the sterilization process once every two years to verify the process remains effective.
+If you only have one product, then you need to re-validate the sterilization process once every two years to verify the process remains active.